These include specific programmes aimed at different age groups, impairment groups or sporting classifications.

 Outside of London, competitions are held – some with qualifying rounds – to find county champions, whilst county champions got to step up to the next level of competition through a series of regional finals – where 54 were held across our sporting menu in 2018/19.
 This leads to Divisional Finals and in Swimming and Primary Panathlon to National Finals.

-Hundreds of schools across the country took part in 62 multi-sport competitions in 2018/19, with thousands of active hours of sport provided.
-Panathlon has delivered over 750 multi-sport competitions since 1999, so we have the experience to know it works.
+Hundreds of schools across the country took part in 62 multi-sport competitions last year, with thousands of active hours of sport provided.
+Panathlon has delivered over 1,000 of these multi-sport competitions since 1999, so we have the experience to know it works.

 Whilst focused largely on secondary-aged students, Panathlon’s multi-sport events work for any students aged ten to 19, depending upon ability.
 A separate Primary Panathlon format exists with foundation sports more appropriate for our younger competitors.